d-miller/d-miller.github.io/pubs.md

 <h2 style="margin-top: 1em;">Academic Publications</h2>

 Hsu, K. J., Rosenthal, A. M., **Miller, D. I.**, & Bailey, J. M. (in press).
 [Who are gynandromorphophilic men?
+Characterizing men with sexual interest in transgender women]({{ site.baseurl }}/assets/HsuEtAl2015.pdf). _Archives of Sexual Behavior_. doi: 10.1017/S0033291715002317

+* I was the statistical expert on multilevel modelling for this study.

-Characterizing men with sexual interest in transgender women]({{ site.baseurl }}/assets/HsuEtAl2015.pdf). _Psychological Medicine_. doi: 10.1017/S0033291715002317
+Hsu, K. J., Rosenthal, A. M., **Miller, D. I.**, & Bailey, J. M. (2016).
+[Who are gynandromorphophilic men?
+Characterizing men with sexual interest in transgender women]({{ site.baseurl }}/assets/HsuEtAl2015.pdf). _Psychological Medicine_, _46_, . doi: 10.1017/S0033291715002317

 * I was the statistical expert on multilevel modelling for this study.